saeed51100/machine-learning/forex-prediction/classification/readme-13.txt

     6- Build, Train and Evaluate the model

 --------------------------
-Completed section: 1
+Completed parts: 1-2
 --------------------------
-I have done the following steps:
+I have done the following parts:
-    1- Create df_model from df and add the 'label' column
+    1- Create df_model from df and add the 'label' column 2- Chronological splitting of df_model

 --------------------------
 Your task
 --------------------------
 Write the full code only for the following parts:
-    2- Chronological splitting of df_model
     3- Scaling using only training data

 At the end of the code, print the variables required for part 4 (Create sequences).